C. Montgomery Burns, The Simpsons

 That’s good, and believe me, there’s a lot more to learn.
 So much more, in fact, that not even this intermediate guide can teach it all to you.

-Hi again, I’m Gene Caballero and I’m about to peel back another layer of the lawn care business onion.
+Hi again, I’m Bryan Clayton and I’m about to peel back another layer of the lawn care business onion.
 I’m going to show you how to move to the next level and achieve even more than you probably ever thought possible.

 In fact, with what I’m going to show you in this blueprint, you’re going to be able to make as much if not more than the majority of lawyers and Doctors out there.
 And it doesn’t matter if you have a college degree or never even graduated high school.